-The School Assessment Policy described how assessment is completed in our school.
-The Attainment Targets for computing contain descriptors to judge a pupils performance against.
-We also assess our pupils using P scales.
-Targets are set for our pupils termly.
+The School Assessment Policy describes how assessments are completed in our school.
+The attainment targets for computing contain descriptors to judge a pupil's performance against.
 Pupils are therefore assessed at the end of each term and this information is included in the end of year school report.
 It is also the responsibility of the class teacher to keep an electronic portfolio of work for each pupil.